-Is the PDF format, that is so familiar to us, the right tool in today's digital world?
+This PDF format that is so familiar to us, is it the right tool today in the digital age?

 PDF format has become a reflex for most of us.
 If we want to send a document that should not be modified by the recipient, we send it in PDF format (Portable Documents Format).

 It must be said that Adobe, like Microsoft with Word, has carried out a masterstroke : Installing its Acrobat software on every computer by default.

 In fact, in the great majority of cases, when we want to consult technical documentation: online, we find it in PDF format.

 PDF is far from being the most efficient reading format, or most comfortable on the screen.